 One of the best studied effects of dioxins in experimental animals is the ability of these compounds, especially TCDD, to alter the activity of certain enzymes.
-Enzymes are proteins that serve as catalysts in the destruction or formation of chemicals in the body.
-Many enzymes catalyze the formation or breakdown of just one chemical, whereas others are capable of acting upon an entire class of chemicals.
+Enzymes are proteins that serve as catalysts in the formation or breakdown of various chemicals in the body.
+In some cases many enzymes are involved in the alteration of just one chemical, whereas other enzymes are capable of acting upon an entire class of chemicals.